-Our 2012 scholarship awards continue to be triple that of 2010 thanks, in part, to the generosity of Gene Overton and Carol Sullivan.
+The 506th Association will be able to award three $1,000 scholarships thanks, in part, to the generosity of Gene Overton and Carol Sullivan.
 Both Gene and Carol have agreed to fund named awards within our scholarship program.
-Gene's award will be called The Eugene and Marilyn Overton Scholarship Award, while Carol's award will be named The NAVILLUS Foundation Award.
+Gene's award will be The Eugene and Marilyn Overton Scholarship Award, while Carol's award will be named The NAVILLUS Foundation Award.
 Our third scholarship award is the Currahee Award and is funded by the 506th Association membership along with friends of the Association.

 The NAVILLUS Foundation is a family foundation that was headed by Lee and Carol Sullivan.
 Lee has passed away and Carol has decided to continue funding this scholarship in order to honor Lee and the men who served in his Company.
 This award is dedicated to Lee Sullivan and the members of B Company, 1st Battalion, 506th Infantry who served in the Republic of Vietnam during 1969 and 1970.

 Gene Overton served in C Company, 1st Battalion, 506th Infantry at Fort Campbell and the Republic of Vietnam from 1967 to 1968.
 Gene is also the co-founder of the 506th Association and he, along with his wife Marilyn, have donated an untold amount of time, energy, and money to further the goals of the Association.
 This award is dedicated to all who served with C Company from 1967 to 1968.